rborn/clti/README.md

 ## Use

-First of all you must configure CLTI, telling where is Titanium and which is the default SDK.
+	// First of all you must configure CLTI, telling where is Titanium and which is the default SDK. clti config --ti=/Library/Application Support/Titanium --sdk=2.1.2.GA

+	// help
-	clti config --ti=/Library/Application Support/Titanium --sdk=2.1.2.GA
+	clti

-Now type run CLTI and just try ;)
+	// run (must be in the project root directory) clti run --iphone
+	clti run --android
+	// forcing rebuild
+	clti run --iphone -f

+	// run the project in the simulator using the original python script titanium.py, using the default sdk clti py run --platform=iphone

 ## License